mayaalsamarrai/vc-module-pagebuilder/README.md

 1. Open Content module > select Store > clicks on Pages widget > select the page and click on 'Preview page' icon
 ![Preview](docs/media/screen-preview-page.png)
-1. The system will display the page in Preview format with no possibility to edit the page.
+1. The system will display the page in Storefront with no possibility to edit the page.
 ![Preview on storefront](docs/media/screen-preview-on-store.png)

 ## Installation